-The agro climatic condition and the location specify the flowering condition of jatropha.
-But in general the plant starts its flowering within their first 4 months and quickly matures into oil yielding fruits.
+The agro-climatic condition and the location specify the flowering condition of Jatropha.
+But in general, the plant starts its flowering within its first four months and quickly matures into oil yielding fruits.

-With the use of increased technology the yield can be raised to 15 to 25 tons per hectare.
-One of the best methods is the cloning.
-By cloning the highest yielding plant the seedlings can yield the property of the initial plant thus increasing the oil yield per hectare.
+With the use of increased technology, the yield can be raised to 15 to 25 tons per hectare.
+One of the best methods is cloning.
+By cloning the highest yielding plant, the seedlings can yield the property of the first plant, thus increasing the oil yield per hectare.

-Since jatropha has a long self life it can be stored to meet the market demand.
-The main issues are the clean containers that have the ability to seal in order to prevent the evaporation of the water vapors.
-And jatropha can be stored under nitrogen this helps to prevent the formation of oxidation products.
+Since Jatropha has a long self-life, it can be stored to meet the market demand.
+The main issues are the clean containers that can seal to prevent the evaporation of the water vapors.
+And Jatropha can be stored under nitrogen; this helps to prevent the formation of oxidation products.
 Mainly stainless steel containers are used for storing.